 Clubroot infects the roots, causing them to grow irregularly and the leaves and stems to turn yellow.
 Remove affected plants and avoid planting turnips or any other related crops in that part of the garden for seven years.

 Bacterial leaf spot produces lesions on the leaves that turn varying shades of white and yellow, and it usually occurs in wet weather.
-This bacterial infection spreads rapidly and can easily infect an entire crop, so severely affected plants should be removed quickly.
-If you catch the disease early, you can sometimes treat it with a liquid copper fungicide.
+This bacterial infection spreads rapidly and can easily infect an entire crop, so affected plants should be removed quickly.
+This is the best way of controlling the spread of this disease, since chemical controls generally are ineffective.

 Downy mildew is a problem primarily in the fall when the weather is wet and temperatures are cool.
-It initially appears as brownish spots on the leaves, and when conditions are favorable, it creates lesions that can kill the leaf and even cause the root to split.
+This fungal-like disease initially appears as yellowish or brownish spots on the leaves, and when conditions are favorable, it creates lesions that can kill the leaf and even cause the root to split.
 You may have success treating it with liquid copper, but a better choice is a fungicide containing chlorothalonil.
 Prevent downy mildew by watering the soil and not the leaves and removing any nearby wild mustard or wild radish plants, as they also harbor the disease.